Get dry and sensitive skin acting better with this simple DIY chia seed oil recipe.

-I’ve covered chia seeds in various articles in the health & fitness section but did you know that you can also get a beneficial oil out of chia seeds?
+I’ve covered chia seeds in various fitness articles on the website but did you know that you can also get a beneficial oil out of chia seeds?

 Below is a short video showing how chia seed oil is extracted from chia seeds.
 It takes about 1kg of chia seeds to produce 125 ml of oil.

 So do you consume chia seed oil or use it on your hair?

 While there are some benefits to applying it to hair, its nutrients are better received through the consumption of the seeds directly.

 It works best for your hair this way.
 You can also consume it.
 However, as vegetable oil, it is a tad fattening.
 The best use of chia seed oil is on your skin.

 It’s especially beneficial for dry and sensitive skin.
 Using chia seed oil on dry and sensitive skin improves hydration, reduces water loss, and eliminates itchiness.

 Continued use over time can also have a positive effect on wrinkles and prevent premature aging.